lappd-daq/acdc-daq-revc/Plotting/environment/README.md

 3. PLotting a single event from one channel of each PSEC4 chip.

 To do this, at the bottom of Main.py, you need to do a few things:
-1. Copy and paste the path to the desired data file in line 106
+1. Copy and paste the path to the desired data file in line 146
-2. Copy and paste the calibration data for the
+2. Copy and paste the path to the desired calibration data in line 147
 3. Uncomment the desired command (either plotOneChannel, plotOnePSEC, makeChart) and input the desired event and channel/PSEC4 number.

 Currently, each of the functions are designed to save the graph as a .png file.
 If this is not desired, comment out the "plt.savefig" lines.